Home

 Measuring approximately 6cm from snout to vent, it possesses a long tail of around twice body length.
 Its body colour is medium to dark brown, patterned with lighter blotches.
 The eye is large, and the eyelids are yellow-gold.

-A comparable Sphenomorphus skink has also been reported from a higher altitude in the Moran area of SHP.
+A comparable Sphenomorphus skink has also been reported from a higher elevation in the Moran area of SHP.
 See Mark O'Shea's blog for photo.